 - Certificate Holder named as: City of Hamilton, Attn: Film Office, Creative Industries, Tourism and Culture Division, 28 James St. N., Hamilton, ON L8R 2K1

 - City of Hamilton listed as additional insured

 - Third party liability insurance – minimum $2,000,000 per occurrence and $4,000,000 aggregate

 - Name of the production company must match the name listed on the Production Information Sheet

-Submit a Film Permit Application (PDF, 904 KB) and draft notification letter (see below) to the Film Office at [email protected].
-We recommend you review the notes about film shoot parking in Hamilton, below, before completing your application.
-Staff will review the permit application and contact you if there are any questions or changes required.
+Submit a Film Permit Application and Notification Letter Template to the Film Office at email@example.com.
+Please review the entire permit application process including the film shoot parking information before submitting.
+Staff will review the application and contact you if there are any questions or changes required.

 NEW: Productions must plan for health and safety considerations at each location, and follow the Safety Guidelines for the Film and Television Industry as well as the Ontario Section 21 Health and Safety Committee COVID-19 Guidance Document.

 If filming will include any special effects (e.g. pyrotechnics, fireworks, guns), you will need approval from the Hamilton Police Service and the Hamilton Fire Department.
-For more information and to download application forms, see: Special Effects and Dangerous Filming Activities
+For more information and to download application forms, review the Special Effects and Dangerous Filming Activities section below.

 Notification must be provided to all affected residents, occupants, and businesses at least 5 days before filming.

 NEW: Productions must use the Film Office’s new letter of notification template and submit the notification letter for review by staff prior to distribution.